Falakata (community development block): Livelihood

 In the Falakata CD block in 2011, among the class of total workers, cultivators numbered 23,309 and formed 20.68%, agricultural labourers numbered 43,693 and formed 38.77%, household industry workers numbered 1,875 and formed 1.66% and other workers numbered 43,809 and formed 38.88%.
 Total workers numbered 112,686 and formed 38.76% of the total population, and non-workers numbered 178,036 and formed 61.24% of the population.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned by self/government/institution.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.

 Infrastructure

 There are 60 inhabited villages in the Falakata CD block, as per the District Census Handbook, Jalpaiguri, 2011.
-100% villages have power supply.
-100% villages have drinking water supply.
+All the villages have power supply and drinking water supply.
 28 villages (46.67%) have post offices.
 57 villages (95.00%) have telephones (including landlines, public call offices and mobile phones).
 37 villages (61.67%) have pucca (paved) approach roads and 35 villages (58.33%) have transport communication (includes bus service, rail facility and navigable waterways).
 10 villages (16.67%) have agricultural credit societies and 5 villages (8.33%) have banks.